$RO(C_2\times C_2)$-graded cohomology ring of a point and applications: Introduction

-\end{itemize} \sss*{Acknowledgements} The first author would like to thank Benjamin Ellis-Bloor for helpful discussions; the authors thank Benjamin Ellis-Bloor and Vigleit Angeltveit for the impetus the work \cite{BH} gave to the research in this paper.
+as the negative cone. \item We denote the direct sum of the Mixed Cone of Type I corresponding to $\ka_2$ with the positive cone. \end{itemize} \sss*{Acknowledgements} The first author would like to thank Benjamin Ellis-Bloor for helpful discussions; the authors thank Benjamin Ellis-Bloor and Vigleit Angeltveit for the impetus the work \cite{BH} gave to the research in this paper.
+The authors thank the referee for many useful comments that improved the initial preprint.

-\section{$C_2\times \Sigma_2$-topological isotropy sequence}
+\section{$C_2\times \Sigma_2$ topological isotropy sequence}

-In this section, we review the $C_2-$motivic isotropy sequence for Bredon motivic cohomology and its realization the $C_2\times\Sigma_2$-topological isotropy sequence.
+In this section, we review the motivic isotropy sequence for Bredon motivic cohomology and its realization the $C_2\times\Sigma_2$-topological isotropy sequence.

-\subsection{The $C_2\times\Sigma_2$-topological isotropy sequence}
+\subsection{The $C_2\times\Sigma_2$ topological isotropy sequence}

 Consider the cofiber sequences

 and

 The cofiber sequence \ref{eqn:cof3} is associated to the $C_2\times \Sigma_2$ representation $\sigma$; consequently we have by symmetry two other cofibrations associated to the $C_2\times \Sigma_2$ representations $\ep$ and $\sigma\otimes \ep$.
 The same happens for the cofiber sequence \ref{eqn:cof4}; there are two other symmetric cofiber sequences depending on which two one-dimensional $C_2\times \Sigma_2$-representations are chosen.